 What is the "Cloud"

-The "Cloud" is actually a pretty broad definition encompassing several different technologies.
+The "Cloud" is a broad definition encompassing several different technologies:

 Software as a Service (SaaS)

 Web-based alternatives to local applications such as Gmail, Salesforce, Office 365, or Dropbox.